chinibi/wc-step-by-step-ordering-free/readme.txt

 = Step-By-Step Premium Upgrade =

-If you like our plugin and would like to see more content from us please consider purchasing a Step-By-Step Ordering System license.
+If you like our plugin and would like to see more content from us please consider Going Premium by getting the Step-By-Step Ordering System For WooCommerce Pro version.
+You can purchase a license and download the pro version on our [website](http://stepbystepsys.com).
 Premium users get additional features like unlimited steps, navigation options, required products, either-or products, package store credit, preset themes, and much more.
 You will also have access to our support team!

 After purchasing a license, a key will be sent to your provided email.
-Enter this key into the input box in the Premium tab in the Step-By-Step Ordering settings and then click Activate.
+Enter this key into the input box in the Premium tab in the pro version of the Step-By-Step Ordering settings and then click Activate.

+You can try our premium version SBS Pro for free.
+[See our website](http://stepbystepsys.com) for more information.

 = Uninstalling =